First Look: 2015 Yeti SB5c with Switch Infinity Technology

 Yeti and FOX also nailed the shock tune, which provides a very supple ride with great damping and a smooth ramp towards the end of the stroke.
 We used full travel a few times, but the bottom was never very noticeable.

 The only thing we'd change about the stock build are the stem and bars, opting for something in the 50mm range and with a bit more width.
-We might through some meatier tires on too.
+We might throw some meatier tires on too.

 Are we gushing?
 Damn straight we are.
 The SB5c is that rad.
 We’d rate it among our top five 5-inch trail bikes, and we’ve pretty much ridden them all.